UC163

 Available

-Oyster shells are made of calcium carbonate and proteins — the same compounds found in marble and other stones we have long considered noble materials.
+Oyster shells are made of proteins and calcium carbonate the same compounds found in marble and other stones we have long considered noble materials.
 We had simply never thought to use them.

-We were designing custom furniture at a three-Michelin-star restaurant when a kitchen assistant walking past with a box of empty shells headed for the bin caught our atenttion and changed that.
+We were designing custom furniture at a three-Michelin-star restaurant when a kitchen assistant walking past with a box of empty shells headed for the bin caught our attention and changed that.